Schema Therapy Brisbane

 Chair work, a core component of schema therapy, involves role-playing different aspects of the self (termed modes) such as the inner critic.

-Cognitive strategies help challenge and replace distorted thoughts, while behavioral patternbreaking encourages practicing new, healthier responses to meet emotional needs.
+Cognitive strategies help challenge and replace distorted thoughts, while behavioural pattern-breaking encourages practising new, healthier responses to meet emotional needs.
 A key focus of schema therapy is strengthening the Healthy Adult mode, which fosters self-compassion, self-care, and more fulfilling relationships.

 Schema therapy can be effective for individuals with borderline personality disorder (BPD), narcissistic personality traits, chronic depression or anxiety, relationship difficulties, and complex trauma.